 We don’t want to be fat.
 We’d rather be thin, even though starvation can kill you faster than overeating.
 This is marketing.
 Whoever came up with the diet industry was a business genius – let’s tell people they should be what their bodies will constantly rebel against, and then when they fail, let’s market a lifelong solution that can never work.
 Kudos on the financial front but zero points for morals.

-I personally would like all “diet” foods to be banned.
-Saccharin-rich, processed foods that only fill you up if you skew your portion sizes – other than making the manufacturers rich, how do they help anyone?
+I personally would like all ‘diet’ foods to be banned.
+Saccharin-rich, processed foods that only fill you up if you skew your portion sizes.
+We could grow a generation that does not know how to eat normally.

-As part of this “diet industry culture”, I know that if someone is calling me fat, they are not giving me a compliment – they are being rude.
-My wish to be accepted, to be liked, to be included in a wide, warm human circle (and not ostracised or criticised) sends me into a spin until I recall that in times gone by, a fat woman was someone who had beaten winter.
+Meanwhile, I know that if someone’s calling me fat, they’re not giving me a compliment – they’re being rude.
+My wish to be accepted, to be liked, to be included in a wide, warm human circle (and not ostracised or criticised) makes me want to be thinner until I recall the winters of old.

-Roxane Gay’s book made me reassess my own opinions about fat, and consider how I view my own body and others’.
-It made me wonder whether I cater for large or small people when I invite them to my home or events.
-(My house is great for small children but my chairs all wobble; I never thought to wonder whether my larger friends worry about that.)
-It made me redefine my own parameters: what would it be like to be 500 lbs?
-Given how I reacted (with brevity) when strangers opined all over my pregnancies, I can only picture how much I’d welcome people’s regular opinions on my bodyweight.
+Gay’s book made me consider how I view my own body and others’.
+It made me wonder whether I cater for large or small people in my home.
+(My chairs wobble.)
+It made me wonder, what would it be like to weigh 500 lbs?
+Given how I reacted (with brevity) when strangers opined all over my pregnancies, how would I welcome their opinions on my weight?
+Yeah, right.

-All this brings me back to a moment when I was twelve – the same age as Gay when she was attacked.
-When I sat in a class and the teacher, Mr B, asked, “What right do you have to be here?” – and none of us could answer.
-(I have blogged separately about the full story of Mr B because it underpins a lot of what I say and write.)
+It brings me back to a moment when I was twelve – the same age as Gay when she was attacked.
+I sat in a class and the teacher, Mr B, asked, “What right do you have to be here?” – and none of us could answer.
+(I have blogged separately about the full story of Mr B because it underpins a lot of what I write.)

-I hope she wanted to write that book.
-I’m sorry that she needed to.
-I’m glad that she did.
+I hope Gay wanted to write that book.
+Because now she has.